http://www.mmdtkw.org/ALRIVes0601BayOfNaples.jpg

 http://www.mmdtkw.org/ALRIVes0608PoppeaVillaFresco.jpg

-Fresco from inside the villa -- now in the Naples National
+Fresco from inside the Poppea villa -- now in the Naples

-Archeological Museum -- shows two villas, the left of which looks
+National Archeological Museum -- shows two view of a villa, the

-remarkably like the Villa of Poppea.
-The other side (front
+of Poppea.
+The other side (front entrance side?) is still

 http://www.mmdtkw.org/ALRIVes0609VillaPoppeaReconst.jpg